William J. Hochul Jr.

-Hochul is currently senior vice president, general counsel, and secretary to Delaware North, a Buffalo-based casino and hospitality company.
+Hochul is currently counsel at international law firm Davis Polk & Wardell.

 Early life and education

-William J. Hochul Jr. was born in Buffalo, New York in 1959.
-His grandparents were all Jewish immigrants from Poland.
+William J. Hochul Jr. was born in Buffalo, New York on April 1, 1959.
+His grandparents were Catholic immigrants from Poland.
 He graduated from Cheektowaga Central High School in Cheektowaga, New York, just outside Buffalo.
-Hochul earned a Bachelor of Arts degree from the University of Notre Dame in 1981 and a Juris Doctor from State University of New York at Buffalo in 1984.
-Hochul won the Law School's Moot Court competition.
-He also earned the Top Oralist award at the National Constitutional Moot Court Competition held in Chapel Hill, North Carolina, in 1982.
+Hochul earned a Bachelor of Arts degree from the University of Notre Dame in Notre Dame, Indiana in 1981 and a Juris Doctor from State University of New York at Buffalo in 1984.

 Career

 Hochul served as an assistant U.S. attorney in the Western District of New York from 1991 to 2010.
 During that time, he served as chief of the Anti-Terrorism Unit from 2002 to 2007 and as chief of the National Security Division from 2007 to 2010.

+As an assistant U.S. attorney, Hochul served as a prosecutor in the 1994 trial of Sly Green and 27 members of his Buffalo-based gang, the L.A.
+Boys.
+Green was sentenced to 4 life sentences, plus 110 years in prison.
+In 1996, he also served as an adversary for the murder trial of George "Dog" Powell, another member of the L.A.
+Boys.

-William J. Hochul Jr. was one of the 18 members of the Buffalo Joint Terrorism Task Force awarded the Attorney General's Award for Exceptional Service, the highest award of the Department of Justice, for "their exemplary performance in the dismantlement of the Lackawanna, New York terrorist cell" which resulted in the 2003 convictions of six Yemeni-American for providing material support to Al-Qaeda.
-Over his career, Hochul became one of the most highly-decorated federal prosecutors in the history of the Department of Justice, receiving over four dozen honors and awards for his work.
+Hochul Jr. was one of the 18 members of the Buffalo Joint Terrorism Task Force awarded the Attorney General's Award for Exceptional Service, the highest award of the Department of Justice, for "their exemplary performance in the dismantlement of the Lackawanna, New York terrorist cell" which resulted in the 2003 convictions of six Yemeni-American for providing material support to Al-Qaeda.
 Hochul is also generally recognized as the first prosecutor to use the nation's racketeering laws to dismantle violent street gangs.

+DOJ report on employment rejection

 In 2006, William J. Hochul Jr. unsuccessfully applied to a counterterrorism position in the Executive Office for United States Attorneys.
-A 2008 report by the Department of Justice Office of the Inspector General revealed that Hochul's appointment was one of several appointments that were inappropriately blocked by G.W.
+A 2008 report by the Department of Justice Office of the Inspector General revealed that Hochul's appointment was one of several appointments that were inappropriately blocked by then-President G.W.
 Bush's Department of Justice official Monica Goodling due to political considerations.
 The report found that Hochul was passed over in favor of "a much less experienced, but politically acceptable, attorney".
 Hochul, who has variously registered to vote as both an independent and Democrat, is married to Kathleen C. Hochul, a longtime, politically-active Democrat.
 The report concluded that Goodling found Hochul objectionable "because of his and his wife's political affiliation" and instead appointed a registered Republican who lacked counterterrorism experience and did not have the requisite five years of experience as a federal prosecutor.